Portugal Day Festival in Newark: Portugal Day Races

 The Portugal Day Races take place every year on the Sunday morning of Portugal Day weekend prior to the parade.
 Every year runners and walkers, Portuguese or not, gather and race in the historic Ironbound section, celebrating Portuguese-American culture.

 The race was founded in 1979 by the late Manuel Parente and was directed for many years by the late Domingos Cravo.
 The races have always been organized by Lar Dos Leos (Den of Lions).
 In honor of Parente's and Cravo's contributions to the Portuguese community, the "Cravo Kid Dash" and the "Parente Mile" have been named in their honor.
 The 5k race has also been renamed as the "Jack Casimiro 5k" in honor of a longtime sponsor of the Portugal Day Races, the late Jack Casimiro.
 Today, the race is still organized by Lar Dos Leos (Den of Lions) and by longtime race director Carlos Martins.

 Parade

 On the Sunday of that weekend, there is a parade with many floats representing various organizations from throughout the state, both Portuguese and non-Portuguese.
-Every year there is a Honorary Grand Marshal, a Grand Marshal, as well as many other prized personalities.
+Every year there is an Honorary Grand Marshal, a Grand Marshal, as well as many other prized personalities.

 Awards change from year to year, for example in 2025, there was a student of the year Bruna Demetrio and a business of the year, Manny Lopes of Lopes Hardware.